MarcelMangold/FeedbackApp/README.md

 # FeedbackApp
 An offline feedback app.
-By means of a mobile phone a NodeJS server can be started, where the people, who are in the same WLAN, can give their ratings.
+The app will be hosted by an smartphone.
+People on the same network can give you feedback.